cozy/cozy.github.io/src/tutorials/konnector/cozy-browser.md

 `browser` will keep its own cookie session.

-There is an implementation of the template of connector using the Cozy Browser available : https://github.com/konnectors/cozy-konnector-template/tree/feat/zombiejs
+There is an implementation of the connector template using the Cozy Browser available : https://github.com/konnectors/cozy-konnector-template/tree/feat/zombiejs

 ## What if I want to use the browser session for saveFiles ?